Accessibility Tools

 Declaration is not required if the proper information can be found on the graduation certificate of secondary education.

-4. Decision about recognition (“nostryfikacja”) of secondary-school certificate, issued by the Board of Education in Poland or the NAWA’s Director information – not applicable to foreign certificates recognised by law or on the basis of a proper international agreement – not applicable to certificates issued in Ukraine
+3. NAWA’S Director information or an administrative decision of the Board of Education /recognition -“nostryfikacja”/ confirming eligibility to apply for admission to studies – not applicable to foreign certificates recognised by law or on the basis of a proper international agreement -original and photocopy.

-5. Proof of English language proficiency: English certificate (pdf file in preparation) (original and copy) – it does not apply to candidates from EU and candidates taking the English language exam at UEK
+4. Proof of English language proficiency: English certificate (original and photocopy) – it does not apply to candidates from the EU, who hold a certificate issued in the EU.

-10. In the case of a person under age – a parent’s or legal custodian’s statement expressing their approval for a legal commitment to the Krakow University of Economics (the form is available in the downloads tab.)
+8. In the case of a person underage – a parent’s or legal custodian’s statement expressing their approval for a legal commitment to the Krakow University of Economics (the form is available in the downloads tab.)

 Please, note: